asimgazi24/RespProcessing_RPV/README.md

 MATLAB toolboxes: Signal Processing Toolbox, Deep Learning Toolbox, and Statistics and Machine Learning Toolbox

 ### Quick Start
-Run `RespGui.mlapp` (if you double click on the file with MATLAB open, you might open the editing view; close, right click, and select Run). `RespGui.mlapp` calls the `gui_process.m` function, so if you would like to understand the code better, inspect the gui_process function.
+Run `RespGui.mlapp` (if you double click on the file with MATLAB open, you might open the editing view; close, right click, and select Run).
+Select the button `Choose Filepath` and select the file(s) you would like to process.
+Once you are done selecting files, click the `Run Processing` button.
+This will use the default thresholds for processing, corresponding to the thresholds described in Gazi et al., _IEEE TBME_, 2022.

 ### Modifying Parameters
+If you would like to change the processing parameters, select the checkbox next to `I want to edit processing parameters`.
+This will allow you to edit parameters as desired.
+We suggest reporting the parameters changed when publishing any resultant work in the interest of reproducibility.
+If separate parameters are used for separate sets of data, a table including the datasets (e.g., participant numbers) and the parameters used is recommended as supplementary material.

 ### For more details...
+`RespGui.mlapp` calls the `gui_process.m` function, so if you would like to understand the code better, inspect the gui_process function. <br/>
 All constituent functions are organized under the folders 'Processing_Functions' or 'Supporting_Functions'.
 See function code for methodological details.

 ## Description of Saved Variables
 ### Main Output